-Aim for the Helmore Reception, just beyond Parker's Piece, and use the map to navigate the internal buildings.
-If in doubt, ring your trainer or the Head of Training.
+For ARU, aim for the Helmore Reception, just beyond Parker's Piece.
+For Jesus, go to the Porters' Lodge off of Jesus Lane.
+Once there, use the map to navigate to the studio.
+If in doubt, ring your trainer or email the Head of Training.
 You can also arrange with your trainer prior to the session to meet at Reception.